‘Stormfront’ Founder’s Son Explains Why White Nationalists Like Fox News And Tucker Carlson

 Former “rising star of white nationalism,” Derek Black, broke out of the violent and racist ideology in 2013, according to NPR.
-He has since publicly denounced white nationalism, and virtually all beliefs instilled into him by his father, prominent white supremacist, Stormfront (popular white nationalist website and forum) founder, and Ku Klux Klan grand wizard Don Black.
+He has since publicly denounced white nationalism and virtually all beliefs instilled into him by his father, prominent white supremacist, Stormfront (popular white nationalist website and forum) founder, and Ku Klux Klan grand wizard Don Black.

 Derek now spends his time warning and advocating against white nationalism and similar ideologies.
 According to him, white nationalism has crept into America’s media mainstream — via Fox News.
 One of the conservative network’s most familiar faces, Tucker Carlson, is an inspiration to white supremacists across the country, according to Black.

 Derek shared his thoughts about Carlson and other Fox News figures with CNN’s Van Jones.
-As Raw Story reports, Jones invited Black on his show to discuss racism, playing the former white nationalist a video clip of Donald Trump describing some Chalottesville neo-Nazis as “very fine people,” and several Fox News segments.
+As Raw Story reports, Jones invited Black on his show to discuss racism, playing the former white nationalist a video clip of Donald Trump describing some Charlottesville neo-Nazis as “very fine people,” and several Fox News segments.

 “Does it alarm you?”
 Jones asked his guest about the inflammatory rhetoric promoted by Fox News.